110782829/moomoo-chatgpt-trader/README.md

 - Local SQLite persistence for orders, fills, and bot action logs
 - Uses Yahoo Finance for recent bars when broker quotes are unavailable
 - Sync recent fills via `POST /exec/sync/deals`
+- Trading API wrapper in `core.moomoo_client.MoomooClient`

 ## Prerequisites

 - Python 3.9+
-- A moomoo (Futu) account with OpenAPI enabled and the OpenD gateway running locally
+- A moomoo account with OpenAPI enabled and the OpenD gateway running locally
 - Node.js 18+ (for the desktop app)

 ## Setup